-Today, we’re talking about how to reuse greetings cards!
+Today, we’re talking about how to reuse greeting cards!
 Often, greeting cards are pretty and sometimes even handmade and they are just far too nice to drop in the recycling bin.
 Thanks to these top greeting card recycling tips, you can make the most of those gorgeous handmade cards you receive for any occasion this year.
 Here are several pretty art projects with old greeting cards.
 These crafts are a great way to preserve your memories!

 Ideas For Used Greeting Cards